 Care for babies who need it most

-Whether your baby has been born prematurely or at full term but needing intensive care, it is important for you to know that most problems are temporary and correctable.
-What your baby needs is time—time for the premature newborn to mature and time for the high-risk newborn to overcome severe illness.
-For both, Main Line Health’s neonatal intensive care units (NICU)—located at all four acute care hospitals in the Philadelphia suburbs—provide a 24-hour, day-by-day, intensive program to help babies recover from their medical problems as quickly as possible.
+Whether your baby has been born prematurely or at full term but needing intensive care, it is important for you to know what your baby needs is time—time for the premature newborn to mature and time for the high-risk newborn to overcome severe illness.
+For both, Main Line Health's neonatal intensive care units (NICU)—located at all four acute care hospitals in the Philadelphia suburbs—are staffed by neonatology specialists from Children’s Hospital of Philadelphia (CHOP).
+Board certified neonatologists and neonatal advance practice providers from CHOP provide high-quality, specialized newborn and neonatal intensive care for newborns and babies.

-When you come to the Neonatal Intensive Care Unit (NICU), you can be confident that you and your newborn are in the hands of experts.
-Each year our four NICU’s care for hundreds of babies who are premature, or low birth rate, have medical problems such as, immature lungs, low blood sugar, respiratory distress, suspected infection or a multitude of other issues.
+When you come to the Neonatal Intensive Care Unit, you can be confident that you and your newborn are in the hands of experts.
+Each year our four NICU's care for hundreds of babies who are premature, and our collaborative team supports premature and full-term infants with respiratory failure, sepsis, jaundice and other neonatal conditions that require special care.
 Our unit is staffed by a team of medical professionals who are specially trained in the area of newborn medicine to provide in-hospital patient care with a specific role in maintaining the health and well-being of you and your baby.

-In addition to the neonatologist, pediatric subspecialists from DuPont Hospital for Children in neurology, cardiology, endocrinology, gastroenterology, ophthalmology and surgery support the NICU staff as needed.
-Because respiratory systems of infants in the NICU are often adversely affected by prematurity and serious illness our registered respiratory therapists are available around the clock to aid in this important aspect of treatment.
+In addition to neonatology specialists, pediatric subspecialists from CHOP in neurology, cardiology, endocrinology, gastroenterology, ophthalmology and surgery support the staff as needed.
+We offer advanced, state of the art neurological monitoring, cardiac testing, and specialized newborn retinal specialists – giving the families high-level of expertise.
+Due to respiratory systems of infants in the NICU, they are often adversely affected by prematurity and serious illness our registered respiratory therapists are available around the clock to aid in this important aspect of treatment or feeding and nutrition support.

 If a baby requires a prolonged hospital stay, registered physical, speech and occupational therapists are called upon to assist in the infant's developmental progress by planning exercise programs to be carried out by the nursing staff on a regular basis.